Posted on December 18, 2024

 Encounter Reaction predisposition is Acceptance by default.

-i20 assumes you are familiar with the 2014 DnD 5.0 SRD and the PHB it is based off of.
+i20 assumes you are familiar with DnD 5.0 SRD™ (ref ver 2014 DnD Wikidot) and the

 Best Practice starting (@Character Inception) i20 Characters begin play with a PC Race/Species, a Background, and a Pathway of Experience all appropriate to their setting and no other CP unless noted by the Game Master.